Loading...

 Using Grafana's AI Assistant

-Grafana has an AI assistant, because it’s 2026 and everyone has an AI assistant now.
+Grafana Cloud has an AI assistant, because it’s 2026 and everyone has an AI assistant now.
 BUT, I’m here to tell you that Grafana’s AI assistant is good—like, shockingly good.

 The assistant can function either as a teacher or an implementer.
 For example, here some actual questions I asked when writing the previous sections: